ZZ-Cat/CRSFforArduino/README.md

 In the `examples` folder, there are two sketches that I use to test this library:

 - `channels.ino`
-  This example demonstrates how to read RC channels data from your connected ExpressLRS receiver.
+  This example demonstrates how to read RC channels data from your connected receiver.
-  It contains instructions on how to set your hardware up & how to connect your receiver to your development board.
-  It also details binding procedures (if needed), & the channel ranges & channel order.
-- `gps_telemetry.ino`
+- `telemetry.ino`
-  This example demonstrates how to pass data from your GPS module to CRSF for Arduino & send it as telemetry back to your controller.
+  This example demonstrates how to pass data from your sensors to your controller using CRSF for Arduino.

 You can build these examples to see how CRSF for Arduino works.